-The goal of CaveSL is to provide a solution that would utilize direct communication between SL viewers and have minimal dependence on 3rd party libraries or interfere with the OpenGL rendering pipeline While there are a few ongoing efforts to adapt SL to a stereoscopic display, there are no freely available native adaptations to a CAVE-like or other multi-screen environment at the time of this writing.
-There are several methods to distribute OpenGL based applications onto multiple computers and displays such as Chromium, [HFA02] or VRizer [BLZ04].
+We wanted to provide a solution that would utilize direct communication between SL viewers and have minimal dependence on 3^{rd} party libraries or interfere with the OpenGL rendering pipeline While there are several ongoing efforts to adapt SL to a stereoscopic display, there are no freely available native adaptations to a CAVETM like or other multi-screen environment at the time of this writing.
+There are several methods to distribute OpenGL based applications onto multiple computers and displays such as Chromium, [Humphreys et al. 2002] or VRizer [Berger et al. 2004].
 However, most of these streaming applications either require changes to the rendering code or are no longer available or supported.

-2. Approach
+Approach

-Our implementation uses multiple concurrent SL network logins across an unlimited number of machines.
-A clientserver relationship exists between the user's SL viewer client (leader) and the other networked viewers (followers).
+Our implementation uses multiple concurrent SL logins across an unlimited number of machines.
+A client-server relationship exists between the SL viewer that the user interacts with (leader) and all other viewers (followers).
 Inside the open source SL viewer, each viewer synchronizes whenever updateCamera() is called.
-Simultaneously the leader broadcasts the position, rotation and focus of the camera via the message passing interface (MPI).
+Simultaneously the leader will broadcast the position, rotation and focus of the camera.